 Chilaquiles are fried corn chips covered in a slightly spicy green or red sauce topped with cheese and a little onion.
 Chilaquiles are usually accompanied with beans and some type of egg or meat.
 Usually the dish is served with a hot sauce and cream.
 This is good meal to get if you like a large breakfast.

-Chilaquiles en salsa roja con chorizo or chilaquiles in red sauce with Mexican sausage.
+Chilaquiles en salsa roja con chorizo or chilaquiles in red sauce with Mexican sausage topped with cream, cheese and onion.
 A meal like this will cost 60 pesos or U.S.$3 (Dec.
 2017).
-Click HERE for a larger image.
+Click here for a larger image.

 Entomatadas are lightly fried tortillas folded in half, topped with slightly spicy green or red sauce topped with cheese and a little onion.
 Entomatadas are usually accompanied with beans and some type of egg or meat.
-Usually the dish is served with a hot sauce and cream.
+The dish is served with a hot sauce and cream.

-Entomatadas en salsa roja con chorizo or entomatadas in slightly spicy tomato sauce with Mexican sausage.
-Click HERE for a larger image.
+Entomatadas en salsa roja con chorizo or entomatadas in slightly spicy tomato sauce with Mexican sausage topped with cheese and onion.
+Click here for a larger image.

 Huevos a la Mexicana or eggs Mexican style are scrambled eggs prepared with eggs, tomato, onion, garlic and chiles along with beans and tortillas.
 The meal is served with hot sauce.
-Some people, even Mexicans, may find this dish too spicy so you might want to ask for your without chiles or sin chiles.
-This meal cost 45 pesos or U.S.$2.50 in December 2017.
-Click HERE for a larger image.
+Some people, even Mexicans, may find this dish too spicy so you might want to ask for yours without chiles or sin chiles.
+This meal cost 45 pesos or U.S.$2.50 (Dec.
+2017).
+Click here for a larger image.

 Quesadillas are fried tortillas folded in half, stuffed with potatoes or meat and are usually topped with cheese.
 Salsa is served on the side.

-Quesadillas con papas or quesadillas with (boiled and mashed) potatoes are served with salsa.
-This photo of quesadillas con papas was bought from street a vendor for 25 pesos or U.S. $2 (Dec.
+Quesadillas con papas or quesadillas filled with potatoes topped with cheese and lettuce and are served with salsa.
+This photo of quesadillas con papas was bought from street a vendor for 25 pesos or U.S. $1.50 (Dec.
 2017).
-Click HERE for a larger image.
+Click here for a larger image.

 A tamale is a seasoned filling that is wrapped in cornmeal dough steamed in a corn husk or a banana leaf.
 The corn husk or banana leaf can serve as a plate; they are not intended to be eaten.
-Usually tamales in a banana leaf are in a sauce of some kind where as tamales in a corn husk is with out a sauce.
+Usually tamales in a banana leaf are in a sauce of some kind whereas tamales in a corn husk are without a sauce.